oauthstuff/draft-oauth-rar/main.md

 Even if the request data are encrypted, an attacker could use the authorization server to learn the user data by injecting the encrypted request data into an authorization request on a device under his control and use the authorization server's user consent screens to show the (decrypted) user data in the clear.
 Implementations MUST consider this attacker vector and implement appropriate counter measures, e.g. by only showing portions of the data or, if possible, determing whether the assumed user context is still the same (after user authentication).

+The AS MUST take into consideration the privacy implications when sharing authorization details with the resource servers.
+The AS SHOULD share this data with the resource servers on a "need to know" basis.

 # Acknowledgements {#Acknowledgements}

 We would would like to thank Daniel Fett, Sebastian Ebling, Dave Tonge, Mike Jones, Nat Sakimura, and Rob Otto for their valuable feedback during the preparation of this draft.

-We would also like to thank Daniel Fett, Dave Tonge, and Aaron Parecki for their valuable feedback to this draft.
+We would also like to thank Daniel Fett, Dave Tonge, Travis Spencer, and Aaron Parecki for their valuable feedback to this draft.

 # IANA Considerations {#iana_considerations}